hygraph/gatsby-source-graphcms/gatsby-source-graphcms/README.md

 ## Configuration

-> We recommend using environment variables with your GraphCMS token and endpoint values.
-You can learn more about using environment variables with gatsby [here](https://www.gatsbyjs.org/docs/environment-variables/).
+> We recommend using environment variables with your GraphCMS `token` and `endpoint` values.
+You can learn more about using environment variables with Gatsby [here](https://www.gatsbyjs.org/docs/environment-variables/).

 ### Basic